Inakkily

 Inakkili is a 1984 Indian Malayalam film, directed by Joshiy and produced by M. D. George.
 The film stars Prem Nazir, Sasikala, Balan K. Nair and Cochin Haneefa in the lead roles.
 The film has musical score by Shyam.

 Plot

-Johnny and Nimmy are students in a school who fall in love with each other, but Nimmy's father Alexander discovers his daughter's affair with Johnny and kills him by gun, then Johnny's father Zachariah avenges his son's death.
-Nimmy, on the other hand, meets her death at Johnny's grave and the two unite after death.
+Johnny and Nimmy are schoolmates who fall deeply in love.
+When Nimmy's father, Alexander, discovers their relationship, he is enraged - and shoots Johnny dead.
+Devastated by his son's murder, Johnny's father, Zachariah, seeks revenge and kills Alexander.
+Overcome with grief, Nimmy dies at Johnny's grave, and in death, the two lovers are finally reunited.